Michael Jackson’s Daughter, Paris, Says It’s Not Her Role To Defend Him Amid ‘Leaving Neverland’ Backlash

-Michael Jackson’s daughter, Paris Jackson, is finally speaking out about why she’s not defending her father following the backlash from the explosive documentary, Leaving Neverland.
+Michael Jackson’s daughter, Paris Jackson, is finally speaking out about why she’s not defending her father following the backlash from the explosive documentary Leaving Neverland.

-According to Fox News, a fan pointed out to Paris Jackson via social media that her lack of comments about Michael Jackson and the Leaving Neverland film is making the tabloids angry, and then accuses them of trying to prove MJ’s only daughter.
+According to Fox News, a fan pointed out to Paris via social media that her lack of comments about Michael and the Leaving Neverland film is making the tabloids angry, and then accuses them of trying to provoke MJ’s only daughter.

 Paris replied to the fan, claiming that it isn’t her job to defend her father from the sexual abuse claims in the documentary.

 “There’s nothing I can say that hasn’t already been said in regards to defense.
 Taj is doing a perfect job on his own and I support him, but that’s not my role.
 I’m just tryna get everyone to chill out and go with the flow, be mellow and think about the bigger picture.
-That’s me,” Paris tweeted on Thursday night.
+That’s me,” Paris tweeted on Thursday morning.

-As many fans already know, Michael Jackson is been accused of horrific sexual abuse by Wade Robson and James Safechuck, both of whom tell their stories in the documentary Leaving Neverland.
+As many fans already know, Michael is been accused of horrific sexual abuse by Wade Robson and James Safechuck, both of whom tell their stories in the documentary Leaving Neverland.

 In shocking interviews with both Wade and James, the men claim that they met Michael when they were young boys, and that the singer took a liking to them.
-Both Robson and Safechuck state that their relationships with Jackson turned abusive, and then stayed that way for many years.
+Both Robson and Safechuck state that their relationships with Jackson turned sexually abusive, staying that way for many years.

 Where Are Michael Jackson's Kids Now? https://t.co/wiyj1vzM5U pic.twitter.com/mmaZa5L3Nv